 A transcript of the plenary discussions is included as Annex F to this Report.
 As a result of these discussions, the section “Further Discussions of Jurisdiction-Related Concerns” was added to the draft Report, suggesting a path forward for these concerns beyond the CCWG-Accountability through a further other multistakeholder process.

 The draft Report was published for Public Comment on November 14, 2017.
 The Public Comment period closed on January 14, 2018.
 Fifteen comments were received.
 These comments may be found at https://mm.icann.org/pipermail/comments-jurisdiction-recs-14nov17/.
 These comments were summarized by ICANN staff in a “comment tool” spreadsheet, which may be found at [insert link].
 These comments were each duly considered and discussed by the Subgroup.
 Where this led to a change to the Subgroup’s consensus, the draft Report was then changed to reflect the new consensus.
 Where a comment supported a position in the Report, that did not lead to a change to the Report and that comment was not reflected in the Report.
 Similarly, where a comment varied from the Report but consideration and discussion of that comment did not lead to a change to the Report, that comment was not reflected in the Report.

+The late suggestion added to the report that “Further Discussions of Jurisdiction-Related Concerns” are needed, in particular on jurisdictional immunities, found echo in several comments subsequently received, but these comments did not bring any changes to the report, nor could they be considered in detail, on the understanding that the existing support for “further discussions” to address unresolved concerns, including in other fora, had already been acknowledged.

 RECOMMENDATIONS REGARDING OFAC AND RELATED SANCTIONS ISSUES